You are $75 away from free shipping

 Cover up your hair when you’re out in the sun.
 While you surely know how important it is to protect your skin from the sun by wearing a broad-spectrum SPF daily, you may not be aware that it’s just as essential to protect your hair color from the sun.
 That’s right, UV rays can affect your color.
 If you know that you’re going to be spending a prolonged period of time outside in the sun, make sure to shield your hair by wearing an oversized (and chic) hat.
 You can also swap out your standard hair spray for one with a UV filter, like the L’Oréal Paris Elnett Satin Hairspray Extra Strong Hold with UV filter for Color-Treated Hair.

 Of course, preventing your pretty brown hair color from turning brassy is easier said than done.
-If you’re already dealing with brassiness, try these tips:
+But, if you find yourself searching for the answer to how to fix brassy hair, try these tips:

-If yellow, orange, or red tones have popped up in your brown hair, consider using an at-home gloss treatment, which can help to tone down those overly warm hues.
+A hair gloss can also be used as both an in-salon and at-home toning option.
+If yellow, orange, or red tones have popped up in your brown hair, consider using an at-home gloss treatment or making an appointment at your local salon, both of which can be used to help neutralize overly warm hues.

 Now that you know that UV rays and heat styling can affect your color, keep that in mind as you go about your day to help avoid even more brassiness.